robertluiz/TabStateSync/README.md

 **Safari (desktop and iOS) does not reliably fire the `storage` event between tabs.**
 To ensure cross-tab sync, TabStateSync automatically enables a polling fallback only on Safari, checking for changes every 500ms.
 This ensures maximum compatibility, but may have a slight performance impact only on Safari.
 All other browsers use the more efficient `storage` event.

+---

+## 📚 Documentation & GitHub Pages

+Interactive documentation and advanced examples are in the `docs/` folder.
+To publish to GitHub Pages:

+1. Build or update your docs in the `docs/` folder.
+2. Commit and push to the `main` branch.
+3. In your repository settings, set GitHub Pages source to `/docs` folder on `main` branch.
+4. Access your documentation at `https://<your-username>.github.io/TabStateSync/`.

+---